Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic

-In this article we obtain a definitive answer to the quasigeodesic question for Anosov flows in hyperbolic $3$-manifolds, by proving that $\rrrr$-covered is the only obstruction:
+In this article we obtain a definitive answer to the quasigeodesic question for Anosov flows in hyperbolic $3$-manifolds, by proving that $\rrrr$-covered behavior is the only obstruction:

 \begin{mainth} Let $\Phi$ be a topological Anosov flow in a closed hyperbolic $3$-manifold.
 Suppose that $\Phi$ is not $\rrrr$-covered.
 Then $\Phi$ is a quasigeodesic flow. \end{mainth}